wix/stylable/docs/root.md

 # Root

-Every [Stylable stylesheet]() has a reserved class called `root` that is applied to the component's root node.
+Every [Stylable stylesheet]() has a reserved class called `root` that is matches the root node of the component.

-You can do the following on the `root` class of the component:
-* Apply default styling and behavior to the component.
-If you apply any kind of styling on the `root` class, it is cascaded down the component.
+You can apply default styling and behavior to the component on the root class itself.
-* [Extend another stylesheet](./extend-stylesheet.md) *<Need an example of this>*
-* Define [pseudo-classes](./pseudo-classes.md) for the component. *<Need an example of this & is this the right place to talk about this?>*

 ## Examples